SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 	[Additional details](../interactive.md) on Cori's interactive
 	QOS

-## Running Multiple Parallel Jobs Sequentially
+## Multiple Parallel Jobs Sequentially

 Multiple sruns can be executed one after another in a single batch script.
 Be sure to specify the total walltime needed to run all jobs.